ministryofjustice/modernisation-platform-environments/terraform/environments/nomis/.ssh/README.md

 ## Using the keys
 Run [get-keys.sh](get-keys.sh) from this directory to download all of the keys.
+Run [create-links.sh](create-links.sh) from this directory to create soft links in your ~/.ssh directory

 Example ssh config found [here](https://github.com/ministryofjustice/dso-useful-stuff/blob/main/.ssh/config) This assumes keys are stored under your .ssh directory, e.g. `~/.ssh/nomis-development/ec2-user`